-The next step is to collect the data of the message passing benchmark.
 The profile of running nos2 is shown in Table 9.2.
 They are accounted for 82% of total number of instructions executed.
 The total number of instruction executed in this benchmark is 43580.

 The functions in the table are mostly the functions accessing data structure in the form (vec a n), (setv a n), where a is a local variable, n is a constant.